karatelabs/karate-js/README.md

 * A Java interop demo that calls methods and bean-properties on Java classes and objects.
 This is run 100 times.
 * A set of 35 tests from the ECMA conformance suite that Karate-JS can support

 The time taken to initialize the JS engine is also counted.
-You can run  the benchmark on your machine after cloning this project by typing the following commands:
+You can run the benchmark on your machine after cloning this project by typing the following commands.
+The first command is to download the [ECMAScript Test Suite](https://github.com/tc39/test262) which will be partially used.
+Java 17 is required for Graal.

 ```
+git clone --depth 1 https://github.com/tc39/test262.git ../test262
+mvn clean install
 mvn -f test-perf/pom.xml package -P fatjar
 java -jar test-perf/target/benchmark.jar
 ```